Bow Hunting: Complete Guide for Beginners

 What is the particular challenge of bow hunting?

 As already mentioned, the short distance you need to shoot makes bow hunting more challenging.
-In addition, when the game stands wide at a short distance, you have to pull out the bow noiselessly and as slowly as possible.
+In addition, when the game stands wide at a short distance, you need to pull out the bow noiselessly and as slowly as possible.
 All of this requires enormous self-discipline and experience.

 What types of hunting can you practice with the bow?